-In the example shown in Figure 5.3, the amount of work completed by the code segment took 6168 cycles.
-By reducing the loop overhead relative to the amount of work accomplished, the improved code took 4891 cycles, resulting in a savings of approximately 25%.
+In the example shown in Figure 5.3, the amount of work completed by the code segment took 6,168 cycles.
+By reducing the loop overhead relative to the amount of work accomplished, the improved code took 4,891 cycles, which results in a savings of approximately 25%.
 Of course, the size of NUM and a choice of value other than 4 affects the total savings achieved.

 Which loops are good candidates for loop unrolling?
 "Fat" loops, those that complete a lot of work relative to the overhead, are poor candidates.
-If the loop iteration is small, the amount of savings is likely to be negligible.
-Loops containing function calls should also be ignored as they are likely to be expensive.
+If the loop iteration or trip count, is small, the amount of savings is likely to be negligible.
+Loops containing function calls also should be ignored as they are likely to be expensive.
+In addition, loops containing branches probably will not yield much additional performance when unrolled.
+If possible, consider removing branches or inlining functions.
+The compiler may then be able to automatically unroll the loop.

 Note, however, that there are drawbacks to loop unrolling.
 First, it adds visual clutter and complexity to the code because the loop operations are duplicated.
 Second, as code is duplicated, loop unrolling can increase the code size.
-Last, the compiler may already have loop unrolling enabled as an optimization, and the compiler's work may obviate the effects of a manual unrolling.
+Third, the compiler may already optimize by loop unrolling and it may do a better job than manual attempts.
+Furthermore, manual unrolling can actually prevent a number of optimizations.

-6.4.5 Arrays
+6.4.6 Memory Reference Optimizations

 Large data arrays may cause poor cache behavior when a loop strides through the data.
-For example, in image processing where array sizes are often large, it is frequently more efficient to break up the array into smaller sub-arrays.
-The size of these sub-arrays can be designed to reside within either L1 or L2 cache.
+For example, in image processing where array sizes are often large, it is frequently more efficient to break up the array into smaller subarrays.
+The size of these sub-arrays can be designed to reside within either the first or second level cache.
 This technique is often called cache blocking.

-Another example is to consider a loop that walks down columns in an array.
+A second example is to consider a loop that walks down columns in an array.
 If each row is aligned such that elements along the row-axis are cached-in with each access, then walking through each column of data involves caching a new row of data with each loop iteration.
-However, if the array is accessed across rows, instead of down columns, the data is in-cache and accessed much more quickly.
-Try swapping row and column access for large array manipulations to see if performance improves.
-Different compilers place arrays differently in memory, so verify how the specific compiler being used allocates array memory.
-As Section 2.1.5 points out, data access to array elements in cache is far faster than those from main memory.
+However, if the array is accessed across rows instead of down columns, the data is in cache and accessed much more quickly.
+As Section 2.1 points out, data access to array elements in cache is far faster than those from main memory.